spraddles/symfony-panther-brower-automation/README.md

 - less combinations of coins, dataranges, and intervals will run faster... and vice versa
 - a new CSV file (Strategy_XXX.csv) will be created in the root directory
 - this file will be overwritten each time the test is run
+- also the CSV is progressively written to, meaning if you refresh the document (close & re-open it) you'll see the new data added, while the browser automation is still running
 - a screenshot PNG file will be created (in the root directory) each time there is an error, so you can see where the automation fails